Software-defined networking: SDN control plane

 A key issue when designing a distributed SDN control plane is to decide on the number and placement of control entities.
 An important parameter to consider while doing so is the propagation delay between the controllers and the network devices, especially in the context of large networks.
 Other objectives that have been considered involve control path reliability, fault tolerance, and application requirements.

-SDN Data Plane
+SDN data plane

 In SDN, the data plane is responsible for processing data-carrying packets using a set of rules specified by the control plane.
-The data plane may be implemented in physical hardware switches or in software implementations, such as Open vSwitch.
-The memory capacity of hardware switches may limit the number of rules that can be stored where as software implementations may have higher capacity.
+The data plane may be implemented in physical hardware switches or in software, such as Open vSwitch.
+The memory capacity of hardware switches may limit the number of rules that can be stored whereas software implementations may have higher capacity.

 The location of the SDN data plane and agent can be used to classify SDN implementations: